chemharuka/toGainMapHDR/README.md

 | default (ISO Gain Map HDR)         | 12.7 MB | 10.2 MB    | 43.03   | 41.43   |
 | -d 10 (ISO Gain Map HDR in 10 bit) | -       | 14.8 MB    |         | 46.00   |
 | -q 100 (ISO Gain Map best quality) | 32.1 MB | 28.5 MB    | 48.75   | 48.49   |

+Note*: Apple gain map generated from CIFilter will cause slight brightness/gamma differences, resulting in a PSNR lower of about 5 dB, but this does not mean that details are lost.

 Compare with other HDR formats exported by LR.